 This can only be ensured if efforts to conserve lions, jaguars, and snow leopards, put indigenous communities, and local people, at the center of decision making, and ensure they reap benefits from the conservation of these big cats.

-Our work, based on four pathways, brings a people-centric perspective to addressing conflict, moving towards shared well-being for people and big cats.
+The partnership will include working through four pathways, bringing in a people-centric perspective to addressing conflict, and moving towards shared well-being for people and big cats.